 As you can imagine, your air filter picks up all types of dust, spores, hair, dander and other particles that are pumped through the air conditioning system.
 According to Better Health, regular maintenance of your home should include inspecting and replacing air filters every one to three months for up to 26% seasonal allergy relief.
 By combining high-quality air filters with a smart thermostat, you can maximize the desired temperature in your home and save money on energy costs.
 After a period of smoke-filled days with poor outdoor air quality, inspect the air filter to see if it needs to be replaced.

 It's a general recommendation that you change your home air filter every 30 days when using less expensive fiberglass filters.
-The ideal is to change your air filter every three months, however, there are certain factors to consider when determining when to replace an old filter.
+However, there are certain factors to consider when determining when to replace an old filter.
 Compared to other DIY projects for the home, changing air filters is a quick and painless process that can be done in less than an hour.
 Consider replacing air filters after a thorough home renovation to keep the air clean and reduce the chances of costly maintenance repairs later on.

 One of the most important things you can do on your own to take good care of your air conditioning system is to simply change your air filter regularly.
 The replacement cycle of the air filter and oven filter is also affected by air outside and inside the house.
 In fact, the main function of the air filter is to clean the air that circulates through the air conditioning system.
 As the filter increasingly captures your home's natural particle pollution (dust, mold and fungal spores, pet dander, cloth fibers, etc.), air filters trap pet hair, dust, and other irritating particles so that the air conditioning system returns fresh, clean air to your home.